Koorlong

-Koorlong is a locality in Victoria, Australia located approximately 15 km south west of Mildura.
+Koorlong is a locality in Victoria, Australia, located approximately 15 km south west of Mildura.
+At the 2021 census, Koorlong had a population of 397.

 Located in Koorlong is the 1/8-mile Sunset Strip dragstrip, the Jambaroo Park motorcycle sports complex and the Koorlong Primary School.
-The Post Office opened on 1 January 1912 and continues to operate alongside Koorlong Store, including a bottleshop, general store and takeaway food.
+The Post Office opened on 1 January 1912 and continues to operate alongside Koorlong Store.

 1943 mid-air collision

 On 21 January 1943, two RAAF Wirraway trainers collided over the town.
-3 crew members were killed, with only the instructor of one aircraft surviving.
+Three crew members were killed, with only the instructor of one aircraft surviving.